 The effective application of related technology by the Swedish paper mill serves as a shining example of innovation and sustainability in the industrial sector.
-The mill solved long-standing waste management problems recovery by and increased resource smoothly incorporating this cutting-edge technology into its operations.
-This case study serves as an example of the ingenuity of MBGC flexibility and technology, demonstrating its potential to promote sustainable practises throughout a range of industrial processes.
+The mill solved long-standing waste management problems and increased resource recovery bv smoothly incorporating this cutting-edge technology into its operations.
+This case study serves as an example of the ingenuity flexibility and of MBGC technology, demonstrating its potential to promote sustainable practises throughout a range of industrial processes.